kojunghsu/ged-performance-disparity-analysis/README.md

 ## Methodology

-A detailed discussion of feature selection, clustering methodology, dimensionality reduction, and regression modeling is available in: `analytical_framework.md`
+A detailed discussion of feature selection, clustering methodology, dimensionality reduction, and regression modeling is available in [`analytical-framework.md`](./analytical-framework.md).

 ---